Cancer care for the body and mind

 Get screened

 The most important step you can take to reduce your risk of colorectal cancer is to get screened starting at age 45.
-If you have a close relative with colorectal cancer or if you have Crohn's disease, ulcerative colitis or another inflammatory bowel disease, you may be considered high-risk and should talk with your doctor about whether you should be screened earlier.
+If you have a close relative with colorectal cancer or if you have Crohn's disease or ulcerative colitis, you may be considered high-risk and should talk with your doctor about whether you should be screened earlier.

 Although many people don’t want to get screened because they incorrectly believe that colorectal cancer is not treatable, Dr. Bodkin says that couldn’t be further from the truth.
 Caught early, it’s often curable.